-Founded in 2015 by Dr. Katie Smirnova and Brett Walfish, the Rushmore Music Festival takes place each summer in Spearfish, South Dakota at Black Hills State University.
+Founded in 2015 by Dr. Katie Smirnova and Brett Walfish, two individuals with a vision for enriching, empowering, and transforming communities through the arts, the Rushmore Music Festival takes place each summer in the heart of the Black Hills of South Dakota.

-We believe that these opportunities should be made accessible to all qualified students, which is why it is our goal to provide the necessary assistance to deserving students who otherwise would be limited by their families’ financial situations.
-We are proud to say that we were able to offer financial aid to over 60% of our students in 2017 and 100% in 2018.
+We believe that these opportunities should be made accessible to all qualified students, which is why it is our goal to provide the necessary financial assistance to deserving students who would otherwise be limited by their families’ economic situations.
+We are proud to say that we were able to offer financial aid and merit scholarships to over 60% of our students in 2017 and 100% in 2018.

 Outreach and More

-While the Festival officially takes place during our summer residency, throughout the remainder of the year the Festival Co-founders and Faculty Artists participate in many outreach performances, school visits, and guest workshops & masterclasses in the Black Hills and around the country.
+While the Festival officially takes place during our summer residency, throughout the remainder of the year the Festival co-founders and faculty participate in many community outreach performances, school workshops, and guest masterclasses in the Black Hills and around the country.

 The Rushmore Music Festival is a 501(c)(3) non-profit organization.
 All donations are tax deductible.